 When I first started my natural hair journey I was a college student.
 So it was easy for me to take on the student role while learning about natural hair care.
 I also like to learn when I’m genuinely interested in the subject.
 And what’s more interesting than learning about the versatility and beauty of curly hair?
 It’s important to do your own research when becoming natural.
 Your hair’s needs will probably change overtime, so you’ll be learning constantly.
 And as I referenced in tip #4, your hair may not respond to the recommendations of others; it’s up to you to do the research so you can learn more about your own hair.

-Are there any tips I’ve missed that you feel may be important for new naturals to know about?
+Are there any tips I’ve missed that are important for new naturals to know?
 If so, please share in the comments below!